Nextcloud Deployment

 Nextcloud 24 introduced support for handing off image preview thumbnail generation to an external service, Imaginary, a small HTTP server written in GO.
 It receives images over a REST API.
 Imaginary can upscale, downscale, crop, or resize images.
 TrueNAS Nextcloud app users can include Imaginary in their app deployment.

-This procedure demonstrates how to set up Nextcloud on TrueNAS and configure it to support hosting a wider variety of media file previews, including High-Efficiency Image Container (HEIC), MP4, and MOV files.
-TrueNAS Nextcloud app postgres options include a postgres image selector and data storage volume.
-TrueNAS Nextcloud app provides backward compatibility and migration of early deployments of Nextcloud.
+This procedure demonstrates how to set up the TrueNAS Nextcloud app and configure it to support hosting various media file previews, including High-Efficiency Image Container (HEIC), MP4, and MOV files.

 TrueNAS offers one deployment option for setting up Nextcloud, a Linux Debian-based TrueNAS version application available in TrueNAS releases 24.10 and later.
 The instructions in this article apply to these TrueNAS 24.10 and later releases.